Market

 on pan India basis targeting primarily customers who either do not get credit or sufficient credit from the traditional banking sector.

-Automobile dealers) is lending against security (other than for trade advance) of Vehicle/ Tractor / Equipment and contributes to 55%
+Automobile dealers) is lending against security (other than for loan to Automobile dealers) of Vehicle/ Tractor / Equipment and contributes

-Company in the Registration Certificate in respect of all registerable collateral.
-Portfolio is reasonably well diversified across South, North,
+of the Company in the Registration Certificate in respect of all registerable collateral.
+Portfolio is reasonably well diversified across South,

-East and Western parts of the country.
-Similarly, sub segments within Vehicle Finance like Heavy Commercial Vehicles, Light Commercial
+North, East and Western parts of the country.
+Similarly, sub segments within Vehicle Finance like Heavy Commercial Vehicles, Light

-Vehicles, Car and Multi Utility Vehicles, three wheeler and Small Commercial Vehicles, Refinance against existing vehicles, older vehicles
+Commercial Vehicles, Car and Multi Utility Vehicles, three-wheeler and Small Commercial Vehicles, Refinance against existing vehicles,

-(first time buyers), Tractors and Construction Equipment leading to well diversified sub product mix.
-New Tractors and New Construction
+older vehicles (first time buyers), Tractors and Construction Equipment leading to well diversified sub product mix.
+New Tractors and New

 Loan Against Property is mortgage loan against security of existing immovable property (primarily self-occupied residential property) to